vitaut/vitaut.net/_posts/2012-12-17-i-cant-believe-its-not-python.md

 library for C++](https://github.com/vitaut/format) and realized that it can be used for converting objects to strings à la Python's [str](http://docs.python.org/2/library/functions.html#str) function.
-In fact it the implementation of such function is almost trivial:
+In fact the implementation of such function is almost trivial:

 {% highlight c++ %}
 template <typename T>